The tools you use can make or break your design process.

 Every designer (web designer, graphic designer, or otherwise), tries out several tools before they find the combination that really works for them.
 The dream is to find tools that are easy to use and handle as many tasks as possible.
 I’ve alreay done the legwork, so now you can reap the benefits.
-I’m going to tell you about my 6 favorite tools for web and logo design and why I rely on them. (note: some links on this page are affiliated, and I may receive compensation or reward for referrals or purchases)
+I’m going to tell you about my 6 favorite tools for web and logo design and why I rely on them.

 1. Managed WordPress

 Not a design tool?
 I beg to differ.
 The reason I use Managed WordPress hosing is because it makes automatic daily backups and keeps them for a rolling 30 days, it automatically updates WordPress when new versions come out, and it has a useful dashboard for monitoring.
 Not to mention, it’s one of the lowest-cost WordPress-specific hosting platforms on the market.
 I’ve looked at a few others with the same resources, and most of them are more expensive.